seamplex/feenox/examples/laplace.markdown

 1. Creates a symmetric airfoil-like [Joukowsky profile] using the the Gmsh Python API
-2. Solves the steady-state 2D Laplace equation with a different Dirichlet value at the airfoil until the solution $\phi$ evaluated at the continuation of the wing tip matches the boundary value $c$.
+2. Solves the steady-state 2D Laplace equation with a different Dirichlet value at the airfoil until the solution $`\phi`$ evaluated at the continuation of the wing tip matches the boundary value $`c`$.
 It then computes the circulation integral of the velocities
     1.  over the profile itself
     2.  over a circle around the airfoil, computing the unitary tangential vector